 Now, for my friend to hear this is quite a lot!
 She may well respond defensively and communication could break down between us.

-It would help for me to separate out what actually happened from my judgements of the situation.
+It would help for me to separate out what actually happened from my fears, fantasies and judgements of the situation.
 So, the only fact I know is that she arrived an hour after the time we arranged.
-The rest are all my judgements and it’s much clearer if I state them as that.
+The rest are all my fears and fantasies and it’s much clearer if I state them as that.
 Once I’ve had time to think about it I might say this instead:

 ‘I’d like to talk to you about the time you arrived today if that’s ok.
 My understanding was that we arranged to meet at 8 and you arrived at 9, am I right about that?
 While I was waiting for you I began to get the idea that you might be taking some extra time with your new boyfriend rather than getting here on time.
 I thought that maybe you don’t value our friendship so much now, and I actually thought – you’re not being a very good friend to me at the moment!’

-It can also be helpful is to tell the other person that we know our judgements are not necessarily true.
+It can also be helpful is to tell the other person that we know our fears and fantasies are not necessarily true.
 They’re just our guesses.
 They’re the sense we’re making of what has happened.
-Below I go on to say this and state my feeling (angry), my boundary (what I wasn’t ok with) and what I would like from her in future.
+Below I go on to say this and state my feeling (angry), my fortress (my boundary, what I wasn’t ok with) and what I would like from her to move forward in future.

 ‘I know none of that is necessarily true, It’s just what started going round in my head while I was waiting, but the result of this was that I started to feel quite angry.
 It really wasn’t ok with me that you arrived so late.
 I’d really appreciate it if you could turn up on time when we meet as that would help me to believe you value our friendship – and right now I’d really like to feel secure in our friendship.’